Timberland PRO mens Keele Ridge Steel Safety Toe Waterproof Industrial Hiking

 Where it falls short

-- r/BIFLfails post documents stitching failure on uppers within ~4 months
+- r/BIFLfails documents upper stitching failure on both boots within four months

 Stress points: The stitching along the leather uppers failed on both boots over a 4 month period.
 Customer service initially said this was ...